SamanthaClarke1/poker-hands/README.md

 Royal Flush = 1000
 Straight Flush (9H, 8H, 7H, 6H, 5H) = 909
 ```

-Why the lowest card when you could use the highest one?
-No reason!
-It doesn't effect anything, just has to be consistent!

 **However** this is still stupidly quick, easier to test, less algorithmically complex, and is more generally applicable (outside of this challenge).